 Or at least one that reduces the clutter on your screen while you write in a text editor.
 Sometimes, a plain text editor is all you need.

 It takes a long time to write a book

 Books are long-form writing.
 Working on one huge, long lump of text in one document is cumbersome.
 It is also prone to file and save errors.

 It really is an unsafe way to write a book.
 The chances of something going wrong technically are very high.
 This is especially true with Word.

-Another consideration is that a good book writing program is usually a desktop app and is rarely suitable or available as a mobile Android or an iPhone or iPad iOS app.
+A book writing program is usually a desktop app and is rarely suitable or available as a mobile Android, iPhone, or iPad iOS app.
 But some do give you a mobile app option.

-There are also details later in the article about three free trial writing software programs especially for authors.
+There are also details later in the article about four free trial writing software programs, especially suited to more experienced authors.

 1. yWriter (Free)

 I have to start with yWriter because it was developed by a writer, Simon Haynes.